 - This is an extra step and not everyone follows this method, but I highly recommend removing the head and guts from the anchovies to reduce the bitter flavor in dashi (watch how I do it in this video).

-- Gently clean the kombu with a damp cloth (but don't wipe off the white powder – that's umami!).
-In a small saucepan, put 4 cups water, kombu, and anchovies.
+- Gently clean ⅓ oz kombu (dried kelp) with a damp cloth (but don‘t wipe off the white powder—that‘s umami!)
+In a small saucepan, put 4 cups water, the kombu, and ¼ cup iriko/niboshi (boiled and dried anchovies).

 - Bring it to boil on low heat.
-It’s best to slowly infuse water with kombu and anchovies.
+It’s best to slowly infuse the water with the kombu and anchovies.
 Once boiling, cover and keep on low heat and simmer for 10 minutes.

-- Once you are done simmering dashi, strain through a fine sieve.
-With leftovers, you can make candied anchovies and simmered kombu, and set aside the dashi.
+- Once you are done simmering the dashi, strain through a fine sieve.
+Set aside the dashi.
+Tip: With the spent kombu and anchovies, you can make candied anchovies and simmered kombu.

-- Meanwhile, start prepping ingredients.
-Thinly slice the onion.
-Cut tofu into small blocks.
+- Meanwhile, start prepping the ingredients.
+Thinly slice ½ onion.
+Cut 14 oz medium-firm tofu (momen dofu) into small blocks.

-- Cut napa cabbage into 2” (5 cm) pieces widthwise (cut from bottom to leafy side).
-The bottom part of napa cabbage is thicker so cut these pieces into smaller pieces lengthwise (See how I do it in the video).
+- Cut 6 leaves napa cabbage into 2-inch (5-cm) pieces widthwise (start cutting from the bottom toward the leafy side).
+The bottom part of napa cabbage is thicker, so cut these pieces into smaller pieces lengthwise (see how I do it in the video).

-- Cut garlic chives into 2” (5 cm) pieces.
-Discard the bottom of enoki mushrooms and loosen them up.
+- Cut 3 stalks garlic chives (Chinese chives or Nira) into 2-inch (5-cm) pieces.
+Discard the bottom of 7 oz enoki mushrooms and loosen them up.

-- Rinse bean sprouts and place all the vegetable ingredients on a plate.
-Cut the sliced pork belly into 2” (5 cm) pieces and set aside.
+- Rinse 6 oz bean sprouts and place all the vegetable ingredients on a plate.
+Cut 13 oz sliced pork belly into 2-inch (5-cm) pieces and set aside.

-- In a large donabe (4-5 serving) or pot, heat 1 Tbsp. sesame oil over medium-low heat and add the sliced pork belly.
-Stir fry the meat until no longer pink.
+- In a large donabe (4–5 serving) or pot (use two donabe or pots if doubling the recipe), heat 1 Tbsp toasted sesame oil over medium-low heat and add the sliced pork belly.
+Stir-fry the meat until no longer pink.

-- Add kimchi and onion and stir fry for 5 minutes.
+- Add 1 lb kimchi and onion and stir-fry for 5 minutes.

-- Then add 1 Tbsp sake and 1 Tbsp gochujang.
+- Then add 1 Tbsp sake and 1 Tbsp gochujang (Korean chili paste).

-- Add 1 tsp gochugaru and 1 Tbsp sugar and mix it all together.
+- Add 1 tsp gochugaru (Korean pepper flakes) and 1 Tbsp sugar and mix it all together.

-- Add kimchi juice and dashi and make sure it’s mixed evenly.
+- Add 4 Tbsp kimchi juice and 4 cups dashi (Japanese soup stock) and make sure it’s mixed evenly.

 - Cover and bring to boil.
 Once boiling, reduce heat to low and cook for 5 minutes.